List of Canon camcorders: Features

 The GL2 differs from its predecessor, the Canon GL1, in a few notable ways.
 First, The CCD was improved to allow more accurate edge-to-edge imaging.
 While this was entirely in the overscan area of broadcast television, the improvement is visible in conversions to film and in video distributed on the web.
 Slower shutter speeds were introduced, all the way down to 1/8 of a second in video mode.
-The GL2 also introduced features for digital effects and colour bars in-camera, as well as 1.7 Megapixel still camera features for use with an SD Card.
+The GL2 also introduced features for digital effects and color bars in-camera, as well as 1.7 Megapixel still camera features for use with an SD card.